Ayush19jain/Ayush19jain/README.md

 I rebuilt the backend of TaxEase from scratch in Spring Boot after writing it in Node.js first — not because it broke, but because I wanted to actually understand the difference.
 That's kind of how I approach things.

-- Currently sharpening my skills in **system design** and **Spring Security internals**
+- Currently sharpening my skills in **system design** and **AWS Cloud**
-- Comfortable jumping between Java, TypeScript, and JavaScript depending on what the project needs
+- Comfortable jumping between Java and JavaScript depending on what the project needs
 - I care about writing code that's readable by the next person, not just runnable by the machine

 ---